03axdov/muskie/README.md

 data1.add(data2)
 images, labels = data1.batch(batch_size=2)  # images and labels contain two batches of two elements
 ```
+## The 'ImageData' class
+The ImageData class is a subclass of Data, specifically meant for storing image datasets.
+It comes with functionality such as displaying the images which it contains,
+and can be created by, for example, scraping folders of images.
 ## Dataset Creation
 There are currently two ways of creating datasets.
 One takes a folder that contains only images.
 The filenames can be used to generate labels.
 The other takes a folder with subdirectories that contain only images.
 The names of the subdirectories can be used to generate labels.
 ```python